Page Contents

 - The court need not confirm the sale.

-- No overbidding under IAEA
+- No overbidding under the IAEA.

-- Market conditions and general economic factors
+- Market conditions and general economic factors.

-- Overbids may increase the sales price and the amount that goes to the estate
+- Overbids may increase the sales price and the amount that goes to the estate.

 - The manner of sale should be what is fit and proper to produce the maximum benefit to the estate.

 - Time to market is crucial when a property is sitting empty.
-Does it make sense not to sell under IAEA with full authority?
+Does it make sense not to sell under the IAEA with full authority?

-Listing a Probate Home | Laws Under Probate Code
+Listing a Probate Home | Laws Under the Probate Code

 - The personal representative’s power to grant a probate broker the exclusive right to sell property is only for 90 days.